Code noir: Seizure and slaves as chattels

-With respect to the inheritance of property, estate, and seizures, slaves were considered to be personal property (article 44), that is, considered separate from the estate on which they live (which was not the case with serfs).
+With respect to the inheritance of property, estate, and seizures, slaves were considered to be personal property (article 44), that is, considered separate from the estate on which they lived (which was not the case with serfs).
 Despite this, slaves could not be seized by a creditor as property independent of the estate, with the exception of compensating the seller of the slaves (article 47).

-According to the Code, slaves can be bought, sold, and given like any chattels.
-Slaves were provided no name or civil registration, rather, starting in 1839, they were given a serial number.
+According to the Code, slaves could be bought, sold, and given like any chattels.
+Slaves were provided no name or civil registration, rather, from 1839 they were given a serial number.
 Following the 1848 abolition of slavery under the French Second Republic, a name was assigned to each former slave.
-Slaves could testify, have a proper burial (for those baptized), lodge complaint, and, with the master's permission, have savings, marry, etc. Nevertheless, their legal capacity was still more restrictive than that of minors or domestic servants (articles 30 and 31).
+Slaves could testify, lodge complaints, and, with the master's permission, have savings, marry, etc. Those baptized could have a proper burial.
+Nevertheless, their legal capacity was more restricted than that of minors or domestic servants (articles 30 and 31).
 Slaves had no right to personal possessions and could not bequeath anything to their families.
-Upon the death of the slave, all remained property of the master (article 28).
+Upon the death of the slave, everything they had was property of the master (article 28).

 Married slaves and their prepubescent children could not be separated through seizure or sale (article 47).

 Expulsion of the Jews

 The first article of the Code noir enjoined a Catholic expulsion of all Jews residing in the colonial territories due to their being "sworn enemies of the Christian faith" (ennemis déclarés du nom chrétien), within three months under penalty of the confiscation of person and property.
-The Antillean Jews targeted by the Code noir were mainly descendants of families of Portuguese and Spanish origin who had come from the Dutch colony of Pernambuco in Brazil.
+The Antillean Jews targeted by the Code noir were mainly descendants of families of Portuguese and Spanish origin who had come from the Dutch colony of Pernambuco in what is now Brazil.

-After the Da Costa family founded the first synagogue of Martinique in 1676, the visible Jewish presence in Martinique and Saint-Domingue led Jesuit missionaries to petition for the expulsion of Jews and other non-Catholics to both local and metropolitan authorities.
+After the Da Costa family founded the first synagogue of Martinique in 1676, the visible Jewish presence in Martinique and Saint-Domingue led Jesuit missionaries to petition local and metropolitan authorities for the expulsion of Jews and other non-Catholics.

-This precipitated an edict expelling Jews from the colonies in 1683, which would be incorporated into the Code Noir.
+This precipitated a 1683 edict expelling Jews from the colonies, which would be incorporated into the Code Noir.
 The Jewish population of Martinique was likely the specific target of the antisemitic clause (article 1) of the original 1685 Code.

-The Code Noir in other French colonies
+In colonies other than the Antilles

 Two supplementary texts instituted the code in the Mascarene Islands and Louisiana; they were ratified by King Louis XV in December 1723 and March 1724 respectively.
-While they were essentially derived from the Code noir, these are distinct legislative texts, differing in content and in "spirit"; they were far more racialist and segregationist.
+While they were essentially derived from the Code noir, these are distinct legislative texts, differing in content and in "spirit": they were far more racialist and segregationist.